 After investigating common issues and paths across a wide range of affected tests, at this point we can conclude that there was likely a configuration error or failure in one of the interfaces or links on one or several of Level 3’s trans-Atlantic paths between New York and London.

 We also saw that some services’ operators proactively addressed the packet loss issues by routing traffic through a backup Internet service provider instead of Level 3.
 Equipped with the right tools, you too can start taking on problems in your network head on.
-You can run all of the above analyses, including Path Visualizations and Instant Tests, with a free ThousandEyes account.
+You can run all of the above analyses, including Path Visualizations and Instant Tests, with a free trial of ThousandEyes.